MitchWeber/propellerhead-assessment/README.md

 ## Out of scope
 As I had to work through the weekend I hardly had time for this assessment.
 I am aware that there are no frontend tests and that there are only a view tests in the backend.
 However I thought it would be nice to have an application meeting the requirements so I focused on functionality and not on tests.

+## Next steps

+1. Write frontend tests.
+2. I would like to split the 2 frontend views into smaller components e.g. a notes component.